Language: EN

 Where the meaning of each symbol is,

-• 🟢O(1): Constant runtime.
+• 🟢O(1): Constant execution time.

 • ⚫N/A: The operation is not applicable or does not make sense for that particular collection.

-Description of operations
+Description of Operations

 Here is a description of each of the operations mentioned in the table:

-7. Random Insertion: Means adding a new element at an arbitrary position in the collection.
+7. Random insertion: Means adding a new element at an arbitrary position in the collection.

 9. Search: Means finding a specific element in the collection.